 He shrugs.
 “Depends.
 How’d she look?”

-***

 I hurry to the showers to get all this blood off me.
 I get some weird looks when I get there.
 I act as if nothing is amiss and even attempt on a couple of occasions to convey the idea that I’ve done this to another living organism with my bare hands.
 I’m hurrying not because I’ve got blood all over me, which is gross in its own right, but because I need to get down to the cargo deck without leaving a trail of evidence.